bizley/Yii-MultiMailer/README.md

 The last version
 ================

 This is the last version of Multimailer (excluding bug fixes).

-If you would like to upgrade PHPMailer version from now on just replace the content of PHPMailer folder but test if every time because something might not work properly.
+**This version does not include PHPMailer files because with the last critical issue being fixed I don't want to open your server to exploits with older versions.**
+Please get the latest version of PHPMailer at https://github.com/PHPMailer/PHPMailer and place all the folders and files in `MultiMailer/PHPMailer` folder.

 I recommend switching to Yii 2.

 Installation